Kangerluarsunnguaq Fjord

 Kangerluarsunnguaq Fjord (Kobbefjord) is a small fjord in the Sermersooq municipality in southwestern Greenland.
-A research station for the "Nuuk Basic" monitoring programme, erected in 2008, is located on the fjord shores.
+Since 2008 the Kobbefjord Research Station, utilized by Nuuk Basic monitoring programme under Greenland Ecosystem Monitoring, has been located on the fjord shores.

 Geography

 The fjord is located approximately 9 km east-south-east of Nuuk, the capital of Greenland.
 It splits the western tip of a peninsula off the mainland of Greenland into two, emptying into Nuup Kangerlua to the southeast of Nuuk, and to the south of the Ukkusissat mountain.

-The 132 kV-powerline from Buksefjord Hydroelectric Power Plant to Nuuk crosses Kangerluarsunnguaq Fjord with a 1912 metres long span with a clearance of 63.4 metres.
+The 132 kV-powerline from Buksefjord Hydroelectric Power Plant to Nuuk crosses Kangerluarsunnguaq Fjord with a 1912 metre long span with a clearance of 63.4 metre.